awklab/benchgab.awk/README.md

 [GitHub](https://github.com/yabmod/benchgab.awk)

 ## Objective
-Benchmarks and compares an arbitrary number of commands for runtime and peak group memory usage, with configurable numbers of warmup and test runs.
+Benchmarks and compares an arbitrary number of commands for runtime and peak group memory, with configurable numbers of warmup and test runs.

 ## Dependencies
-- [`cgmemtime`](https://github.com/gsauthof/cgmemtime) (for measuring runtime and peak group memory usage)
+- [`cgmemtime`](https://github.com/gsauthof/cgmemtime) (for measuring runtime and peak group memory)

 ## Output
 Tracks **runtime** (rt [s]) and **peak group memory usage** (pm [MB]) For each command, calulates: